apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 # Windows Phone 8 Platform Guide

-This guide describes how to set up your development environment for Cordova and run a sample application.
-Note that Cordova used to be called PhoneGap, so some of the sites still use the old PhoneGap name.

-__NOTE:__ Applications built with Apache Cordova for Windows Phone 8 (wp8) run only on Windows Phone 8 devices.
-If you want to target both 7.5 'and' 8 devices, then use Apache Cordova for Windows Phone 7 (wp7), which does not have all the advanced features included in IE10, but implements the same APIs.
+This guide shows how to set up your SDK development environment to deploy Cordova apps for Windows Phone 8 devices.
+If you want to target both 7.5 and 8 devices, develope for Windows Phone 7 instead as detailed in the Windows Phone 7 Platform Guide.
+Version 7 does not have all the advanced features included in IE10, but implements the same set of APIs.
+Windows Phone 8 apps do _not_ run on Windows Phone 7 devices.

+See the following for more detailed platform-specific information that applies to both versions:

+* Upgrading Windows Phone
+* Windows Phone Plugins
+* Windows Phone Command-line Tools

+The command-line tools above refer to versions prior to Cordova 3.0.
+See The Cordova Command-line Interface for information about the current interface.

 ## 1. System Requirements